Skip to Content

 Proper Pollination of Cucumber Plants

-I keep bees so that they can pollinate my vegetable crops.
+I keep bees so that they can pollinate vegetable crops in my home gardens.
 Cucumbers are examples of plants that need to be pollinated by bees.
 Did you know that cucumbers have separate male and female flowers on the same plant?

 Male flowers are predominate and usually appear before female flowers develop.
 But, healthy plants do develop both and pollinators, such as bees, are required to transfer pollen from male to female flowers for cucumbers to develop properly.
 Bees transfer pollen from the male flowers to the fruit-bearing female flowers.
 Poor pollination will result in misshapen or underdeveloped cucumbers.